erfg12/Server/README.md

-This is EQMac Emu Server code convert for Trilogy client compatibility
+## This is EQMac Emu Server code converted to the Trilogy client.

-NOTICE: NOT YET COMPLETE, I NEED HELP WITH THIS!
+#### NOTE: NOT YET COMPLETE, I NEED HELP WITH THIS!

 ----------------------------------------------------------

-Alkabor Monthly Database and Prerequisite installs: http://www.takproject.net/redirect/

-x86 dependencies (not the x64 dependencies) & active perl: http://eqemu.github.io/
+Compiler dependencies, Database & Active Perl : https://drive.google.com/drive/folders/1uUuxT-5OoLhAO5syaxAg20ONY76wDGiI?usp=sharing

 OPEN_SSL msi installer (not the lite one): https://slproweb.com/products/Win32OpenSSL.html

-Use CMake: https://cmake.org/ and Configure for Visual Studio 12 2013 (I know this to work), and Generate the .sln file to a seperate folder from the source code to make commits easy.
+Use CMake (https://cmake.org/), configure with Visual Studio 2017 or 2019 and set "Optional Platform" to Win32.